 Toronto office, 1-800-387-5580 (toll-free) or (416) 964-1979. ext.
 7702

-Karen Bertrand, RN, is currently serving her third term as Vice-President, Region 5, on the Ontario Nurses’ Association (ONA) Board of Directors.
+Karen Bertrand, RN, is currently serving her fourth term as Vice-President, Region 5, on the Ontario Nurses’ Association (ONA) Board of Directors.

 In that capacity, Bertrand represents thousands of registered nurses and allied health professionals working in the southwestern region of Ontario, including the counties of Bruce, Grey, Huron, Perth, Oxford, Middlesex, Lambton, Elgin, Kent and Essex.

 A graduate of St. Clair College in Windsor, Bertrand has worked as a registered nurse in the long-term care sector for 38 years.
 She became an ONA member in 1988 and has been active in the union since 1989, serving as Treasurer, Bargaining Unit President and Local 8 Vice-Coordinator and Local Coordinator.
 She joined the ONA Board of Directors in January 2009.